Sandesh567/Sandesh-raj-bhatta/README.md

 # Sandesh-raj-bhatta
-personal landing page using three.js
+Personal landing page using three.js

+Only essential file is uplaoded here.